-Causing severe loss or having a severe impact, or Having the potential to cause a severe loss or to have a severe impact From the evidence we have, all of the following apply: No more than one hundred clients, employees or third parties were directly impacted.
-The financial impact to any individual was no more than £5,000.
-No individual suffered a non financial impact that is greater than short term stress (lasting no more than three months).
-There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above.
-The misconduct did not take place over a period of more than two years.
-There was no more than a limited identifiable wider societal impact and a low likelihood of having a greater wider societal impact.
-The likely impact on public trust and confidence is no more than significant.
-8 Causing very severe loss or having a very severe impact, or Having the potential to cause a very severe loss or to have a very severe impact Any of the below: More than one hundred, employees or third parties were directly impacted.
-The financial impact to any individual was more than £5,000.
-Any individual suffered serious distress or other serious impact on their mental health.
-Any individual suffered a serious negative impact on their lifestyle.
-There was a high likelihood of the misconduct having any of the impacts described in the three bullets above.
-The misconduct took place over a period of more than two years.
-The likely impact on public trust and confidence is serious There is a demonstrable impact on the wider public interest 10
+From the evidence we have, all of the following apply:

+- No more than one hundred clients, employees or third parties were directly impacted. - The financial impact to any individual was no more than £5,000. - No individual suffered a non financial impact that is greater than short term stress (lasting no more than three months). - There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above. - The misconduct did not take place over a period of more than two years. - There was no more than a limited identifiable wider societal impact and a low likelihood of having a greater wider societal impact. - The likely impact on public trust and confidence is no more than significant. - Causing very severe loss or having a very severe impact, or cause a severe loss or having a severe to have a severe impact, or impact